drnatebrown/r-index-f/README.md

 # Citation
 Please cite the original paper by Nishimoto and Tabei [1] if you refer only to their data structure

-If you use the implementation in an academic setting, please cite both the former as well as RLBWT Tricks [2].
+If you use the implementation in an academic setting, or the style of our data structure, please cite both the former as well as RLBWT Tricks [2].

 # References